Ironclad Journal icon IRONCLAD JOURNAL

 For commerce to exist, you need a record of every purchase and every purchase fulfilled.
 Without contracts, there can be no guarantee of payment or fulfillment.
 In other words, ledgers and contracts are the foundational elements not just of every business, but of human cooperation and society.
 But recording the details of an agreement, as any businessperson will tell you, is the easiest part of any contract negotiation.
 It’s coming to an agreement that’s complicated.

-In Adam Fisher’s Valley of Genius, there’s an interview with Charles Simonyi, an early Microsoft employee and the creator of Microsoft Word, in which he explains that he left Xerox PARC to join Microsoft in 1981 because he thought the company was poised to change the way all businesses operated.
+Charles Simonyi, an early Microsoft employee and the creator of Microsoft Word, left Xerox PARC to join Microsoft in 1981 because he thought the company was poised to change the way every business operated.

 There is an inevitability to Microsoft Word that makes it difficult to imagine the software ever being replaced.
 One might as well try to imagine a world without laptops, or without email.